-Drilling precise, large-diameter holes in a fine woodworking project can be challenging if you have to do it with a handheld power drill or cordless drill rather than using a more precise drill press.
-Since the throat on the chuck of a handheld drill is smaller (typically 1/2-inch or less) than the chuck on the drill press, there is a more limited selection of twist bits available.
-And a hand-held drill is not the best tool for drilling with Forstner bits—the very best choice for precise woodworking—a drill press is much more precise (and safer choice) for powering the drill bit, since it keeps the bit at a perfect 90° angle to the work piece, the way you can with a drill press.
+Drilling precise, large-diameter holes in a fine woodworking project can be challenging if you have to do it with a handheld drill rather than using a more precise drill press.
+Since the throat on the chuck of a handheld drill is smaller (typically 1/2inch or less) than the chuck on the drill press, there is a more limited selection of twist bits available.
+And a hand-held drill is not the best tool for drilling with Forstner bits—the very best choice for precise woodworking—because it is hard to keep the drill at a perfect 90-degree angle to the work piece, the way you can with a drill press.

-Auger bits, such as the Bosch NailKiller bits, are another option for drilling large holes with a handheld drill, but they are better suited for drilling holes in very thick wood.
+Auger bits are another option for drilling large holes with a handheld drill, but they are better suited for drilling holes in very thick wood.
 Auger bits require a drill with a good amount of power, they can be difficult to wrestle, and they can leave a pretty rough hole behind.
 Hole saws can also get the job done, but they're slow and removing the plugs from the bit can be a challenge.

-Fortunately, for normal drilling of holes up to 1 1/2 inch in diameter, there is a good alternative: spade bits.
+The best option for drilling of holes up to 1 1/2 inch in diameter when using a handheld drill is a spade bit.

 Spade Drill Bits

-Also commonly known as paddle bits, spade bits are wide, flat-bladed bits.
-They are commonly used by tradesmen such as electricians and plumbers for drilling holes in studs in walls for running wiring or pipes (auger bits and hole saws are also used), but they also have a place in the woodshop for drilling on fine woodworking projects.
+Also commonly known as paddle bits, spade bits have a wide, flat blade.
+They are commonly used by tradesmen such as electricians and plumbers for drilling holes in studs in walls for running wiring or pipes (auger bits and hole saws are also used for this), but they also have a place in the woodshop for drilling on fine woodworking projects.

-Spade drill bits are basically flat, broad bits with a pilot point attached to a 1/4-inch diameter shank that can be chucked into both regularly-chucked drills and quick-chuck impact drivers.
+The flat, broad blade of a spade bit has a pilot point attached to a 1/4-inch diameter shank that can be chucked into both regularly-chucked drills and quick-chuck impact drivers.
 Each edge of the flattened portion of the bit is sharpened, and the bottom corners of the sharpened area may have a pointed tip, depending on the style and brand of the bit.
 As the bit is turned by the drill motor, these two sharpened bottom edges will dig into the wood stock around the center pilot point, shaving wood out of the hole in a corkscrew-like manner.
 If the cutting edges of the bit are particularly sharp, very long shavings are sometimes produced by the drilling action.

 How to Use a Spade Bit